 Test your Settings

-And that wraps up the settings you can adjust to get the best quality recording in Streamlabs OBS.
+And that wraps up the settings you can adjust to get the best quality recording in Streamlabs Desktop.